Office of Clinical Quality Management

 To learn more about NCI, the surveys and data briefs and highlights, please visit https://nationalcoreindicators.org.

-DBHDS contracts with VCU Partnership for People with Disabilities to fulfill the requirements for participation in the NCI Project.
+The 2023-2024 NCI In-Person Survey is underway.
 Each year, the Partnership randomly selects individuals (and their families) to participate in the surveys, which include an interview.
 For individuals and families selected, a letter is sent that outlines what to expect while participating in the survey and includes information about the survey.
+The letter looks like this:

 Looking for information on QI training and resources?
 Please visit Clinical and Quality Management QI Library.